 An alternative definition of the Hebrew word translated "onyx" is Chalcedony.
 We tend to think of onyx as a black stone where, alternatively, pure Chalcedony is white.
 The color becomes essential when connecting it with another white stone in Scripture.

 “He who has an ear, let him hear what the Spirit says to the churches.
 To him who overcomes I will give some of the hidden manna to eat.
 And I will give him a white stone, and on the stone a new name written which no one knows except him who receives it.”

 — Revelation 2:17

-Just like the twelve tribes inscribed on the shoulder stones of the High Priest, so the overcomer's name will be inscribed on a white stone.
+The twelve tribal names inscribed on the High Priest's shoulder stones parallel the overcomer's name engraved on a white stone in Revelation.